Sex Pistols at the Lesser Free Trade Hall: Background

-On 21 February 1976, the Sex Pistols first ever print review appeared in the NME, accompanied by a brief interview in which Steve Jones declared, "Actually we're not into music.
+On 21 February 1976, the Sex Pistols first print review appeared in the NME, accompanied by a brief interview in which Steve Jones declared, "Actually we're not into music.
 We're into chaos."
 Among those who read the article were two students at the Bolton Institute of Technology, Howard Devoto and Pete Shelley, who headed down to London in search of the Sex Pistols.
-After chatting with Malcolm McLaren at Sex, they saw the band at a couple of late February gigs.
-The two friends immediately began organising their own punk rock group, the Buzzcocks.
-As Devoto later put it, "My life changed the moment that I saw the Sex Pistols."
+After chatting with Malcolm McLaren at Sex, they saw the band at a couple of gigs in late February.
+The two friends began organising their own punk rock group, the Buzzcocks.
+As Devoto put it, "My life changed the moment that I saw the Sex Pistols."

-Subsequently, Devoto and Shelley later organised a concert for the Pistols to perform at the Lesser Free Trade Hall in central Manchester.
+Subsequently, Devoto and Shelley organised a concert for the Sex Pistols to perform at the Lesser Free Trade Hall in central Manchester.
 The gig was arranged in part because Manchester lacked a dedicated punk venue, with the pair leveraging their local connections to secure the hall for the performance.
-The Manchester show marked the Sex Pistols first concert outside London, with their previous performances taking place at the Marquee and 100 Club, which often drew controversy due to their confrontational and chaotic onstage persona.
+The Manchester show marked the Sex Pistols' first concert outside London, with their previous performances taking place at the Marquee Club and the 100 Club, which often drew controversy due to their confrontational and chaotic onstage persona.